 When I saw on the Visit Tennessee website that they were offering free flights to various destinations across the state, I immediately jumped on the deal.
 I mean who can turn down a free $200 flight voucher?
 All I had to do was be one of the first 10,000 people to book a hotel stay of two nights or more and the trip had to include a Monday, Tuesday or Wednesday night.
 I guess they launched the deal to encourage tourism post-pandemic, so I happily booked a trip to Music City.

 It turns out that there’s always a party in Nashville no matter what day of the week it is.
-I was there on a Tuesday/Wednesday and every day the bars on Honky Tonk Highway were playing live music from 11am.
+I spent 2 days in Nashville on a Tuesday/Wednesday and every day the bars on Honky Tonk Highway were playing live music from 11am.
 Even if you’re not into country music (I wouldn’t consider myself a country music fan, I’m more of a techno gal) the vibe is so fun and it’s great to hear live performances no matter what genre it is.

 If you need some pointers for what to do, here’s my suggested itinerary for 2 days in Nashville: